amydohlin/project-4-group-2/README.md

 ### Dataset: Liver Cirrhosis Stage Classification 🩺 (kaggle.com) (25,000+ rows)
 Goal: Create, train and deploy a neural network machine learning model that can predict liver cirrhosis stage based on patient lab result data.

+### Executive Summary
+Given the amount of categorical data in this dataset, Neural Network models were unsuccessful in achieving high rates of accuracy.
+Attempts to optimize the Neural Network returned little to no improvement over earlier models, especially given the time invested in making the optimization attempts.
+Principal Component Analysis with K Means models was also unsuccessful in generating high-performing models.
+With the challenge of interpreting what copomnents related to which original variables (blood-level measurements of proteins and minerals), the functionality of the K Means with PCA was very limited.
+Only the Random Forest model was successful in returning high levels of accuracy.
+This type of model is more appropriate for categorical data.

 ### What is Liver Cirrhosis?
 Cirrhosis results from prolonged liver damage, leading to extensive scarring, often due to conditions like hepatitis or chronic alcohol consumption.
 The data provided is sourced from a Mayo Clinic study on primary biliary cirrhosis (PBC) of the liver carried out from 1974 to 1984.